kris2475/High-Voltage-PV-Powered-Gesture-Detection-System/README.md

 ---

+## 4. Theoretical Considerations

+### 4.1 Li-Ion Supercapacitor Charge/Discharge Cycle
+- Li-ion hybrid capacitors differ from EDLCs in that they use **battery-like intercalation** on one electrode.
+- **Charging phase**: Voltage rises relatively linearly until ≈3.8 V, with a mild plateau due to faradaic reactions.
+- **Discharging phase**: Provides a more gradual voltage decline, offering **higher usable energy density** than EDLCs.
+- **Cycle Stability**: Operates between 2.2–3.8 V; exceeding these limits reduces cycle life.
+- Advantage in this system: naturally higher ESR softens inrush current, preventing PV voltage collapse.

+---

+### 4.2 PV Panel Operating Point & Resistive Load Line
+The operating point of a PV module is determined by the intersection of its **I–V characteristic curve** and the **load line**:

+- Load resistance R<sub>L</sub> defines a straight line on the I–V plane:

+V = I × R_L

+- The Maximum Power Point (MPP) occurs near the “knee” of the I–V curve where:

+P = V × I is maximized.

+- If R<sub>L</sub> is too low → panel is current-limited (low voltage, high current).
+- If R<sub>L</sub> is too high → panel is voltage-limited (high voltage, low current).
+- A properly tuned MPPT ensures the **reflected input impedance of the converter** matches the PV source impedance at MPP.

+(Reference: Willoughby & Omotosho, *A Simple Resistive Load I–V Curve Tracer for Module Characterization*).

+---

+### 4.3 Input Impedance of a Buck Converter
+For a buck converter operating in continuous conduction:

+R_in ≈ (D² × R_load)

+where:
+- D = duty cycle,
+- R_load = effective resistance seen at the output.

+Implications:
+- As D increases, R_in decreases quadratically.
+- MPPT controllers adjust D to reflect the correct R_in onto the PV panel so it operates at MPP.
+- If the converter + storage element demand too much current (i.e., R_in too small), the PV voltage collapses — which explains the instability seen with EDLCs.

+---

 ## 📌 Summary
 This system demonstrates a **high-voltage, energy-harvesting PV sensor** capable of:
 - Maintaining **stable high-voltage operation** via Li-Ion supercapacitor storage.
 - Extracting and amplifying **minute AC fluctuations** for shadow gesture detection.
 - Operating entirely off **harvested solar energy** with ultra-low-power circuitry.
+- Leveraging theoretical insights from **Li-ion charge dynamics, PV load-line analysis, and buck converter input impedance** for robust design.